TomCarlson-NTAC/NIEM-Metamodel/Introduction to NIEM Model Instances.md

 ## Benefits

 The major benefit is enabling the use of multiple model instance formats and views from one "source."
-The NIEM Model Instance can be transformed into any of these example formats, with appropriate translators written:
+The NIEM Model Instance can be transformed into any of these example formats, once appropriate transformations are written:

 - XML Schema
 - JSON/JSON-LD<sup>[4](#json-ld_fn)</sup>